ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

 [precomputed](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)
 1. There are two steps to creating the precomputed format:
     1. Create the intial chunk size of (64,64,1).
 Neuroglancer serves data from the webserver in chunks.
-The initial chunk only has a z lenght of 1.
+The initial chunk only has a z length of 1.
 This is necessary for the initial creation.
-    This size results in too many files and needs to be *transfered* by the next step in the process which creates a better chunk size and results in they *pyramid* scheme that is best for viewing in a web browser.
+    However, this chunk size results in too many files and needs to be *transfered* by the next step in the process which creates a better chunk size and results in they *pyramid* scheme that is best for viewing in a web browser.
 This data is stored in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/neuroglancer_data/CX_rechunkme*
     1. The 2nd phase in the precomputed creates a set of optimum chunks from the  directory created in the previous